 No. A proprietary company does not need to have a company secretary.

-Should the company choose to appoint a secretary, at least 1 secretary must reside in Australia.
+Should the company choose to appoint a secretary, all secretaries must reside in Australia.

 Can I start a company with just me?